covermymeds/puppet-redis/README.md

 ```

 # Notes
-The service definition is only dependent on the package so redis may start with the configuration installed via your package.
-The initial config file overlay will notify the redis server to restart so upon initial installation redis may start and then restart with updated configs.
+The service definition is only dependent on the package so Redis may start with the configuration installed via your package.
+The initial config file overlay will notify the Redis server to restart so upon initial installation Redis may start and then restart with updated configs.
 In testing this has not presented any issues.